IMMIGRATION IS PERSONAL

 Claudia immigrates into the U.S. following El Salvador’s 7.6 magnitude earthquake.
 At age 6, she is a Temporary Protection Status (TPS) holder, temporarily in the U.S.

 Claudia is still a TPS holder.
-She applies to Bard College at Simon’s Rock in the spring for the academic challenge.
+At age 17, she enters Bard College at Simon’s Rock for the academic challenge.